 Ole Red.
 It doesn’t open until March 2019, but with so much excitement around it, we had to mention it here.
 Blake Shelton and Ryman Properties (you know, the Grand Ole Opry folks) are opening their third establishment here.
 Imagine a two-story bar and restaurant with a dance floor and performance space!
 Expect BBQ, burgers, chicken & waffles, and other Nashville favorites.

-Cliff Top Grill & Bar*.
-Anakeesta is a beloved 55+ acres of natural family fun in Gatlinburg, and Cliff Top is their newest eatery, located in Firefly Village.
+Cliff Top Grill & Bar* Anakeesta is a beloved 55+ acres of natural family fun in Gatlinburg, and Cliff Top is their newest eatery, located in Firefly Village.
 Take the Chondola up for indoor or outdoor seating high in the mountains, with delicious burgers and sandwiches.
 Kiddos are welcome, with a menu that includes a Moon Pie and drink for only $6.
+Your ticket is good for the day, so we recommend coming back for dinner and staying for a cocktail and the sunset, with gorgeous views.

-Pearl’s Pie in the Sky*.
-Also at Anakeesta, Pearl’s is a 50’s style gem offering homemade pies and scoops of your favorite ice cream flavors.
-Like Smokehouse, you can reach it via the Chondola for spectacular views to match your tasty treat.
+Pearl’s Pie in the Sky* Also at Anakeesta, Pearl’s is a 50’s style gem offering homemade pies and scoops of your favorite ice cream flavors.
+Don’t let the name fool you; they serve more Bluebell that anyone in Eastern Tennessee.

-BONUS 2: The Summit Smokehouse*.
-Don’t miss the food truck with tasty BBQ treats like the Pork Belly Buster or Hickory Smoked Wings.
+The Summit Smokehouse* Don’t miss the food truck with tasty BBQ treats like the Pork Belly Buster or Hickory Smoked Wings.
+They smoke the meat right next to the truck – and we loved eating at the picnic tables with sensational views.

 - *These restaurants require admission to Anakeesta.
 If you want to check out more than one eatery, we recommend an annual pass.
 It pays for itself in two visits.